Pritchardia - Fan Palm: Planting and Growing

 Contents

-• They should therefore be grown in pots indoors and moved outside in summer
+- They should therefore be grown in pots indoors and taken outside in summer

-Ah, Hawaii… Personally, this name conjures up images of brightly coloured floral shirts, white sandy beaches, and a tall, moustached fellow (the old version!) being chased by two Dobermans named Zeus and Apollo… But the Hawaiian Islands and other Pacific islands are also, and above all, about a warm, humid atmosphere and volcanic soil that hosts unique flora.
+Ah, Hawaii… Personally, this name conjures up images of brightly coloured floral shirts, white sandy beaches, and a tall, moustached fellow (from the old version!) being chased by two Dobermans named Zeus and Apollo… But the Hawaiian Islands and other Pacific islands are also, and above all, about a warm and humid atmosphere and volcanic soil that hosts a unique flora.
 Among this flora, we can mention the fan palms or Pritchardia.

-The Pritchardia, or fan palm, develops on a long stipe, a sort of trunk, and unfurls large leaves measuring nearly 2 metres in all directions, palmate and pleated like an accordion in the shape of a fan or a large spoon.
-A guaranteed exotic vibe!
+The Pritchardia, or fan palm, develops on a long stipe, a sort of trunk, and unveils large leaves measuring nearly 2 metres in all directions, palmate and pleated like an accordion in the shape of a fan or a large spoon.
+Exotic vibes guaranteed!

-But, as you’ve probably gathered, since these palms thrive in the Pacific, it’s best to forget about trying to plant them directly in the ground in our gardens.
-No matter—we’ll welcome them indoors in pots.
-Pritchardias are happy with a rich, light substrate and a bright spot without direct sunlight.
-In winter, these palms should be kept at temperatures between 10°C and 15°C, for example in a conservatory.
-But nothing stops you from taking your Hawaiian palms outside in summer, whether in the garden, on the patio, or on a balcony.
+But, as you’ve probably guessed, if these palms thrive in the Pacific, it’s best to forget about planting them directly in the ground in our gardens.
+No matter, we’ll welcome them indoors in pots.
+Pritchardias are content with a rich and light substrate and a bright exposure, without direct sunlight.
+In winter, these palms should remain at temperatures between 10°C and 15°C, for example in a conservatory.
+But nothing stops you from taking your Hawaiian palms outside in summer, in the garden, on the terrace, or on a balcony.

-Very easy to grow, Pritchardias suffer from few diseases or pests and require little care apart from occasional watering and some fertiliser.
-So don’t hesitate—take the plunge and welcome… a little piece of the Pacific Islands into your conservatory.
+Very easy to grow, Pritchardias suffer little from diseases or pests and require minimal care apart from occasional watering and a bit of fertiliser.
+So don’t hesitate to take the plunge and welcome… a little piece of the Pacific islands into your conservatory.

 Pritchardia pacifica